SKILLED IN PEDESTRIAN INJURY CASES

 WHEN PEDESTRIAN COLLISIONS OCCUR THE CONSEQUENCES ARE TRULY DEVASTATING FOR THE VICTIM

 Pedestrian safety remains a very serious problem both in Northwest Ohio and throughout the United States.
 Far too many innocent people are seriously injured or killed due to the negligence of inattentive drivers.
 According to data from the Ohio Department of Public Safety (ODPS), 2,511 pedestrians were injured in our state in the year 2015 alone.
-Unsurprisingly, when a pedestrian collision does occur, the consequences can be truly devastating for the victim.
+Unsurprisingly, when a pedestrian collision does occur, the consequences of serious injuries can be truly devastating for the victim.
 Injured pedestrians may require extended, even life-long medical treatment.

 Yet, sadly far too often pedestrian accident victims struggle to recover the compensation they desperately need.
-At Groth & Associates, our top-rated Ohio car accident lawyers have a deep understanding of the challenges that injured pedestrians face when bringing a personal injury claim.
+At Groth & Associates, our top-rated Ohio pedestrian accident lawyers have a deep understanding of the challenges that injured pedestrians face when bringing a personal injury claim.
 If you or a loved one was hurt as a pedestrian in Ohio, we are standing by, ready to do what we can to help.
 We will review your case and determine exactly what you need to do to recover the full and fair compensation you deserve.

 RISK FACTORS FOR PEDESTRIAN ACCIDENTS